 The Prince Edward Island Symphony Orchestra (PEISO) began its inaugural season in the fall of 1967 and was incorporated on April 16, 1968.
 For over forty years the PEISO has been bringing orchestral music to the Charlottetown and broader Prince Edward Island communities, providing performance experiences for both professional and non-professional musicians and increasing exposure to and experience with symphonic repertoire.

 Our goals are:

-Every season the PEISO presents four concerts, held in downtown Charlottetown at the Confederation Centre of the Arts.
+Every season the PEISO presents four concerts.
 When selecting soloists, we aim to promote local or regional Canadian performers in both classical and popular music genres.
 The orchestra often features music by contemporary Maritime composers and includes Canadian compositions on almost every concert.

 The PEISO brings together players from different walks of life and experience, including professional musicians from the Island and other areas in the Maritimes as well as university professors, school teachers, students, business people and amateurs.
 Our programming is selected to engender growth in the performers while providing live music that is appealing and satisfying to the audience.